 The government, which described the investigation as intense and extensive, ran a full audit of the exchange’s dealings by building up a search and seizure operation on the exchange’s headquarters, taking computer files, devices and information required.

 The government could come up with absolutely no evidence of any kind of illegal activities or suspicious business practices.
-Although it is to be noted that the government did order Bithumb to pay $28m in taxes.
+It is important to note that the government ordered Bithumb to pay $28 million in taxes.

 A tax official was quoted as saying: “initiated several investigations into Bithumb between 2014 and 2017, and over the past four years, Bithumb has continuously paid all of the taxes imposed to the company without any conflict with the NTS.”